 Of the boys and girls in the House at present some are Full Boarders, some board occasionally and others are Day Pupils but no matter what their status, they can feel that they belong fully in the House.

 Alway is a thriving energetic environment.
 It is the hub of school life for the junior pupils and life is busy.
-As well as taking part in a full sports program, pupils also enjoy a wide range of activities and clubs, including fencing, art and project science.
+As well as taking part in a full sports program, pupils also enjoy a wide range of activities and clubs, including creative arts and project science.
 Many are learning instruments and a good number are in the Chapel Choir.
 It provides an introduction to the practicalities of senior school life in a homely and supportive atmosphere.

 Whole House productions are a highlight of the year.
 The House Music Competition sees Alway up against all the Senior Houses.